MasterX185/simple-pong-game/README.md

 # simple-pong-game
 YOU NEED TO INSTALL PYTHON TO RUN THIS GAME:
--go to https://www.python.org/downloads/ ,select the rigt version and download it -run the installation file and follow the instructions -restart your computer
+-go to https://www.python.org/downloads/ ,select the right version and download it -run the installation file and follow the instructions -restart your computer
 -type python in the cmd to see if it is installed